We don’t support this browser anymore.

 But, in the end, construction is a cyclical business.
 Demand tends to ebb and flow alongside economic conditions.
 In the key US market, the chance of lower economic output remains a risk - even if there's not technically a recession in the region.

-Debt has risen as investment in expansion continues, but the balance sheet is in reasonable health and means the group can invest to meet the extra demand - opening new stores, expanding its rental fleet and pursuing its strategy of bolt-on acquisitions, where appropriate, too.
-Investment is set to calm in coming year, as the focus shifts from expansion to cash retention.
+Debt has risen as investment in expansion continued in recent quarters, but the balance sheet is in reasonable health and means the group can invest to meet the extra demand when appropriate.
+As mentioned earlier, investment is set to calm in coming year, as the focus shifts from expansion to cash retention.

 Longer term, we're supportive of the sector with several structural tailwinds underway and we prefer larger-scale names like Ashtead.
 We continue to expect growth in the top and bottom lines, and still see some upside to the current valuation.
 But despite some softer growth, valuation moves this year have been positive, increasing the chances of poor reactions to missteps.